qt/qtdeclarative/README.md

 If you have problems or questions, don't hesitate to:

-- ask on the Qt Interest mailing list interest@qt-project.org
+- ask on the Qt Interest mailing list http://lists.qt-project.org/mailman/listinfo/interest
 - ask on the Qt Forum http://forum.qt.io/category/12/qt-quick
-- report issues to the Qt Bug Tracker https://bugreports.qt.io (component Qt Quick: Controls 2)
+- report issues to the Qt Bug Tracker https://bugreports.qt.io (component: *Qt Quick: Controls 2*)

 ## Installation

 The MINIMUM REQUIREMENT for building this project is to use the same branch of Qt 5.
-The dependencies are qtbase, qtxmlpatterns and qtdeclarative.
-Other optional dependencies are qtgraphicaleffects for the Material style and qtquickcontrols for the Qt Quick Layouts.
+The dependencies are *qtbase*, *qtxmlpatterns* and *qtdeclarative*.
+Other optional dependencies include *qtgraphicaleffects* for the Material style and *qtquickcontrols* for the Qt Quick Layouts.

-To install the controls into your Qt directory (QTDIR/qml):
+To install the controls into your Qt directory (```QTDIR/qml```):

     qmake
     make
     make install

-If you are compiling against a system Qt on linux, you might have to use
+If you are compiling against a system Qt on Linux, you might have to use
 ```sudo make install``` to install the project.

 ## Usage